MichaelSzczepaniak/llmamd/data/data_readme.txt

-test_clean_v04.csv   URLs replaced with <url> token test_clean_v05.csv   @ and # replaced with <user> and <hashtag> tokens test_clean_v06.csv   crude contraction expansion
+test_clean_v04.csv   URLs replaced with <url> token test_clean_v05.csv   @ and # replaced with <user> and <hashtag> tokens test_clean_v06.csv   crude contraction expansion test_clean_v07.csv   remove digits, stop words, make everything lower case

 Definitions

-text-target duplicates  - Tweets that have identical (text, target) tuples cross-target duplicates - Tweets with the same text string, but with a different target value
+text-target duplicates  - Tweets that have identical (text, target) tuples. cross-target duplicates - Tweets with the same text string, but with a different target value.
+                          These were all removed from the training set because ground truth could not be established.

 filename (/label_errors_in_train_data)  description